ChadFarrow/5050/NIP.md

 1. **Payment Integration**: Ticket purchases should integrate with NIP-57 Lightning Zaps for payments
 2. **Fairness**: Random number generation for winner selection should be transparent and verifiable
 3. **Validation**: Clients should validate that ticket purchases have corresponding valid lightning payments
-4. **Campaign States**: Campaigns can be in states: active, ended, or cancelled
+4. **Fundraiser States**: Fundraisers can be in states: active, ended, or cancelled
-5. **Ticket Numbering**: Tickets should be numbered sequentially starting from 1 for each campaign
+5. **Ticket Numbering**: Tickets should be numbered sequentially starting from 1 for each fundraiser

 ## Security Considerations

 - Verify lightning payments before counting ticket purchases
 - Use cryptographically secure random number generation for winner selection
 - Consider implementing dispute resolution mechanisms
-- Validate campaign end dates and prevent manipulation
+- Validate fundraiser end dates and prevent manipulation